cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

 ```

 or download from github with `wget https://github.wdf.sap.corp/raw/D051945/docker-k8s-training/master/kubernetes/deployment_example.yaml`.

-Adapt the file to fit to your namespace.

 ## Step 5 - optional: deploy(ment)!
 Now create the deployment again.
 However this time it will be created based on the yaml file: